 Every student is expected to have a notebook (can be any kind of notebook) to record lab activities and background information during lab.
 This notebook will be essential in writing your lab reports throughout the semester.
-Guidelines regarding how to write each lab report are posted on CANVAS under the module "Lab Reports".
-Lab report rubrics are built directly into the lab report assignment and can be viewed by clicking on the assignment under the "assignments" tab in CANVAS.
+Guidelines regarding how to write a lab report are posted on CANVAS under the module "Lab Reports".
 There will be three lab reports, none of the lab report grades will be dropped.
 The third lab report will be a group report - if a group member does not complete their allotted work as per the confidential group evaluation sheets, that group member will receive a point penalty of 30% on their report 3 grade.